-Today, hundreds of thousands of women and men around the country are expected to join in Women's Marches to lend their voices "to hope, to change, and to [their] rights."
-Many have headed to D.C. — some on fantastic #AllLadyPlanes — to stand up against an already divisive Trump presidency whose first executive actions included a symbolic gesture against the Affordable Care Act.
+Today, hundreds of thousands of American women and men are expected to join in Women's Marches to lend their voices "to hope, to change, and to [their] rights."
+Many have headed to Washington D.C. to stand up against Donald Trump's already divisive presidency.
 But they will not be alone on the international stage.

-While many of us were sleeping, sister marches have been taking place around the world.
-In locations as varied as London, Paris, Rome, Melbourne, Kosovo, and Ghana, people have hit the streets to spread the march's message of civil rights and equality.
+Of course, sister marches have also been taking place today in London and other parts of the UK.
+In locations as varied as Paris, Rome, Melbourne, Kosovo, and Ghana, people have also been hitting the streets to spread the march's message of civil rights and equality.
 Armed with determination — and many, many inspiring posters — these globally-minded individuals remind us that #LoveTrumpsHate everywhere.
-They also provide a glimpse at what's to come stateside these next 24 to 48 hours.